Nabataean Aramaic: Decipherment, documentation and description

 Texts of various length continued to be discovered and published by European scholars during the 19th and 20th century.
-This period also saw the publication of Jean Cantineau's grammar of Nabataean Aramaic and lexicon with sample texts.
+This period also saw the publication of Cantineau's grammar of Nabataean Aramaic and lexicon with sample texts.
 Important finds after this publication include the legal documents written on papyrus discovered in the Nahal Hever Cave of Letters in the 1960s.
 Other publications containing a significant number of texts are the 1993 edition of the tomb inscriptions of Mada'in Saleh by J. Healey and the collection of Nabatean Aramaic–Greek bilingual texts published by G. Petrantoni in 2021.
 Newly discovered inscriptions continue to be published with great frequency.

 Script

-Nabataean handwriting is characterized by a very characteristic cursive style.
+Nabataean handwriting is characterized by a cursive style.
 This is even more true for the few known texts that were written with ink, which use a more advanced form of the script.
-The Nabataean alphabet itself developed out of the Aramaic alphabet.
+The Nabataean alphabet itself developed out of the Imperial Aramaic alphabet.
 It became the precursor of the Arabic alphabet, which developed out of cursive variants of the Nabataean script in the 5th century.

 Scholars used to be divided over the origins of Arabic script.
-One (contemporarily marginal) school of thought derives the Arabic script from the Syriac script, which also originated in Aramaic.
+One (now marginal) school of thought derives the Arabic script from the Syriac script, which also originated in Imperial Aramaic.
 The second school of thought, led by Theodor Nöldeke, traces Arabic script to Nabataean.
-This thesis was confirmed and fully documented by J. Healey in his work on the Syriac and the Arabic alphabet.
+This thesis was confirmed by John Healey in his work on the Syriac and the Arabic alphabet.

 Phonology

-Consonants

 According to Cantineau, Nabataean Aramaic had the following consonantal sounds:

-In other contemporary dialects of Aramaic, [f], [θ], [x], [v], [ð], and [ɣ] are postvocalic allophones of /p/, /t/, /k/, /b/, /d/, and /g/, respectively, but Cantineau notes that it cannot be established whether this also holds for Nabataean.
+In other contemporary dialects of Aramaic, [f], [θ], [x], [v], [ð], and [ɣ] are postvocalic allophones of /p/, /t/, /k/, /b/, /d/, and /g/, respectively, but according to Cantineau, it cannot be established whether this also holds for Nabataean.
 The voiceless sibilants /s/ and /ʃ/ are sometimes confused in writing. /s/ also interchanges with /ɬ/, which was written with the same sign as /ʃ/ (a practice dating back to the Ancient Aramaic period).
-Cantineau is unsure of the phonetic value of this sound and suggests it may have been palatalized; the realization as a lateral fricative is argued in later scholarship.
+Cantineau states that the phonetic value of this sound is uncertain and suggests it may have been palatalized; the realization as a lateral fricative is argued in later scholarship.
 The evidence for the preservation of the uvular fricatives /χ/ and /ʁ/ or their merger with pharyngeal /ħ/ and /ʕ/ as in later Aramaic is inconclusive.

-Vowels

-As the Nabataean script does not indicate short vowels, the only information comes from names in foreign transcription.
-But these are normally of Arabic origin and do not tell us anything about the vocalic phonemes of Nabataean Aramaic.
+As the Nabataean script does not indicate short vowels, the only information on vocalic phonemes comes from names in foreign transcription.
+But these are normally of Arabic origin and do not tell us anything about Nabataean Aramaic.
 Proto-Aramaic long *ā is sometimes spelled with a mater lectionis w, as in *ʔināš > ʔnwš 'human', *θamānā > tmwnʔ 'eight (m.)'.
 This may indicate a shift in pronunciation to a rounded ō.